 (JEFFERSON CITY)–Corn farmers, board members, industry representatives and guests from across the state gathered in Jefferson City, Mo., yesterday for the Missouri Corn Growers Association (MCGA) annual meeting and lobby day.

-Following the annual meeting and luncheon, growers visited the State Capitol to encourage legislators to allow the sale of E15 in Missouri and highlight the importance of corn and ethanol production in the state’s economy.
+Following the annual meeting and luncheon, growers visited the State Capitol to discuss corn production and encourage legislators to increase grain hauling limits.

 Members also took the opportunity to honor industry supporters for their contributions to the association during a recognition dinner.
 Award recipients included: